PrajvalRaval/heroku-rc-flashbreifing/README.md

 Need community help in the following:

-* externalize it to a nodeJS server, to handle "hundreds of flash briefings across hundreds of RCs" for millions of users - reduce Lamda cost and create  "flash breifing publishing as a service"
-* add caching to significantly reduce lambda cost
-* add a conversation flow to allow an admin to "publish the briefing" daily using the VUI
+* Add a conversation flow to allow an admin to "publish the briefing" daily using the VUI
-* add support for audio content for more personal flash breifing delivery
+* Add support for audio content for more personal flash breifing delivery